 The data validation process begins with data entry verification.
-In addition, the prices collected in the current month are compared to the prices collected in the previous month at this stage to avoid entry errors and errors in collecting the prices of products that do not meet the required specifications.
+In addition, the quantities collected in the current month are compared to the quantities collected in the previous month at this stage to avoid entry errors and errors in collecting the quantities of products that do not meet the required specifications.

 The validation stages at the SCAD office can be summarized as follows:

-- The prices collected by the enumerators in the field and the data sent by e-mail are tracked and monitored before being entered and then compared to the previous months.
-If any unjustified difference in the prices is observed, whether in the increase or decrease, they shall be returned to the source, whether in the field or by e-mail, to avoid any errors. - 2.
-Automated editing rules for price changes have been set that displays the good whose prices exceed the predefined limit of percentage change.
-The limits set are based on data from previous month of the establishments.
+- 1. Following up and daily discussion of the enumerator before he goes to the field to collect data. - 2.
+The quantities collected by the enumerators in the field and the data sent by e-mail are tracked and monitored before being entered and then compared to the previous months.
+If any unjustified difference in the quantities is observed, whether in the increase or decrease, they shall be returned to the source, whether in the field or by e-mail, to avoid any errors. - Automated editing rules for quantities changes have been set that displays the good/service whose quantity exceed the predefined limit of percentage change.
+The limits set are based on data from previous years of the establishments.